CENTRAL EUROPE & Surrounding Area

-This is the 15th year of the University of Toronto’s Summer Program in Central Europe.
-The program is designed to introduce students to this unique region through academic instruction, immersion in the local culture, and several three-day field trips to other cities and countries in the area.
+This is the 16th year of the University of Toronto’s summer program in Central Europe.
+The program is designed to introduce students to this unique region through academic instruction, immersion in the local culture and several three-day field trips to other cities and countries in the area.

 RSM395Y0 Strategy in the European Context